OSULUG/laws/constitution.rst

 Voting Procedures (9)
 ---------------------

-All votes shall require a quorom of the voting members, and will be run by the secretary through rule of order, either vocally or by show of hands.
+All votes shall require a quorum of the voting members, and will be run by the secretary through rule of order, either vocally or by show of hands.

 Officers (III)